wp-plugins/responsive-column-widgets/readme.txt

 == Frequently Asked Questions ==

-= Can't figure out how to show widgets in columns!
-ARGH!
-Are you there? = Take a deep breath.
-Believe me, it's really simple.
-Most likely, you have not added any widget yet.
+= How do I get started? =
 Go to *Appearance > Widgets* and add widgets to the plugin's custom sidebar box.
 Then use the shortcode in a post.
 That's it.
 If you still cannot figure it out, take the screenshots of the *wp-admin/widgets.php* page and the page of the post you added the shortcode.
 And request a [support](http://wordpress.org/support/plugin/responsive-column-widgets) with the screenshots.

 = How do I customize the style? =
 You can add your rules to the classes named **.responsive_column_widget_box .widget**.
 Go to the widget box's edit page and enter your custom rules in the Custom CSS section or define it in your theme's *style.css*.